 Learn To Be Still

-“Mindfulness and meditation practices are about living our best lives from moment to moment to moment … until those moments end, as all things end, and return to source.”
+“Mindfulness and meditation practices are about living our best lives from moment to moment to moment”

 “Meditation helps me get centered and understand things better.
 It helps me have a healthier and more intimate and balanced relationship with my mind.
-I observe the everyday miracles around me much better — the plants growing, the sun shining.
+I observe the everyday miracles around me much more acutely — the plants growing, the warmth of the sun.
 I get strength and understanding and unique insights from this heightened awareness.
 And you know, Mister Rico, some answers can only be found on the ‘Inner-net.’ ”

 “Dedicating some time each day to meditation is a way of caring for yourself.
 It helps you move more gracefully through your life, especially during difficult periods.
 As your mind grows quieter and more spacious, you begin to observe negative thought patterns for what they are — self-defeating.”